AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/create.md

 ## Input attributes

 The following table lists the attributes you can use as input for the `createCustomer` mutation.
-The [Customer attributes]({{page.baseurl}}/graphql/queries/customer.html#customerAttributes) table lists the attributes Magento returns.
+The [Customer attributes]({{page.baseurl}}/graphql/queries/customer.html#customerAttributes) table lists the attributes the application returns.

 import CreateCustomer from '/src/pages/_includes/graphql/create-customer.md'